 As your internship coordinator, I can help you locate placements and evaluate organizations that you find.
 What I cannot do is tell you what you want.
 You’ll be spending a lot of time doing whatever it is you choose.
-So, I will normally hand you instructions for writing a short statement of purpose, which itself can be a useful exercise if the blank page is basically what your brain looks like when you think about what you want to do when you graduate 😉
+So, after we sit down for an initial inquiry and brainstorming session, I will normally hand you instructions for writing a short statement of purpose, which itself can be a useful exercise if the blank page is basically what your brain looks like when you think about what you want to do when you graduate 😉

 - Browse this gallery using the category labels that interest you.
 This is just a starting point, however, because students find new places to intern each and every semester.

 - Work with your friendly Anthropology internship coordinator, who hears about internships all the time and has a drawer full of organizations that former students found but didn’t utilize.

 - Options for working with skeletal remains are very limited, but FACTS is about as good as it gets anywhere!
 We can also look nationwide for other options, such as museums (e.g., the Field Museum in Chicago and the Smithsonian’s National Museum of Natural History).

 - Archaeological labs are well-represented on this internship gallery, but many State and National historic sites offer internships that include housing.
 In addition to contacting the site/park directly, several internships will be listed through the National Parks Service, whose Pathweays program, in particular, aims to be a career preparation track.
 Land surveying companies, CRM firms, and other agencies in the area are also options, and the Friends of the Texas Historical Commission offers the paid, competitive Preservation Scholars Program.